 Wood Destroying Insects

-Adult are not the ones that destroy wood, they primarily serve as a reproductive role.
-The wood damage is done by the larvae.
+Adults are not the ones that destroy wood.
+They primarily serve as a reproductive role.
+The larvae do the wood damage.
 As the adults emerge from the wood, they mate and lay eggs on the wood surface.

-Activity is greatest in early spring where they conceal themselves in the daytime in cracks and holes in wood.
-At night, they are most active and are attracted to lights and can be seen on windowsills, floors, and furniture.
-Powderpost beetles infest and re-infest dry wood and the interior of the wood is destroyed by holes and galleries packed with fine powdery wood dust.
+Activity is most significant in early spring, where they conceal themselves in the daytime in cracks and holes in wood.
+At night, they are most active and are attracted to lights and appear on windowsills, floors, and furniture.
+Powderpost beetles infest and re-infest dry wood.
+Destroying the interior of the wood making by holes and galleries packed with fine powdery wood dust.
 They are often built into structures, brought in with furniture and firewood.

 reddish brown to black

-Found throughout US, powderpost beetles live in wood creating galleries as they eat the wood.
-Powderpost beetles will attack both hard and softwoods, and can be found in lumber, furniture, paneling, tool handles, gun stocks, hardwood flooring, timbers and crates, antiques and other objects made of hardwood materials.
+Found throughout the US, powderpost beetles live in wood, creating galleries as they eat the wood.
+Powderpost beetles attacks both hard and softwoods.
+Found in lumber, furniture, paneling, tool handles, gun stocks, hardwood flooring, timbers and crates, antiques, and other objects made of hardwood materials.